Time-Saving Kitchen Cleaning Hacks.

 White sinks look pretty when clean, but it becomes obvious when they’re dirty because the brown of stains/buildup stands out against the white.
 You can easily make your sink white again by following Crafting in the Rain’s ceramic sink cleaning tutorial!

 6. How to Clean Your Stove Hood Vent Filter

 This may not be something you clean every week, but you’ll definitely want to tackle this at least twice a year.
 After all, how can a stove hood vent filter do its job when it’s full of oil and gunk!
 Luckily, you don’t need to replace your hood filter if it’s super dirty.
 Instead, just use the technique explained by One Good Thing by Jillee to make your stove hood vent clean!

 7. How to Clean Your Oven

-I don’t know what it is about baking in an oven that makes ovens so dirty, but over time something happens and oil and grime build up.
+I don’t know what it is about baking in an oven that makes ovens so dirty, but over time something happens, and oil and grime build-up.
 If your oven doesn’t have a self-clean feature, or it’s too dirty for the self-clean, you’ll have to clean it by hand.
-It can actually be really easy to clean your oven, as shown in Made From Pinterest’s oven cleaning tutorial!
+It can actually be really easy to clean your oven, as shown in our oven cleaning tutorial!

 8. How to Clean Your Stove Drip Pans